Loading...

 AI upscaler tuned for modern photos.
 Lower-tier old-photo handling because the model is not specifically trained on vintage damage patterns.

 Generic AI sharpeners like Lets-Enhance or many open-source upscalers are trained on modern photo data and do not handle old-photo damage patterns well.
-They tend to amplify scratches and artifacts instead of repairing them.
-ArtImageHub, MyHeritage, Remini, and Topaz Photo AI are all tuned for vintage damage and produce dramatically better results on old prints.
-The first filter when choosing an old-photo enhancer is whether the tool was actually trained on old-photo data β most marketing pages will tell you in the feature description.
+They can amplify scratches and artifacts instead of repairing them.
+ArtImageHub, MyHeritage, Remini, and Topaz Photo AI are all positioned around vintage-photo workflows, so they are better starting points for old prints than generic modern-photo sharpeners.
+The first filter when choosing an old-photo enhancer is whether the tool was actually built for old-photo damage β most marketing pages will tell you in the feature description.

 GFP-GAN demos and Palette.fm offer free testing for face enhancement specifically.
 These are useful for evaluating whether AI enhancement meets your bar before paying anything.
-ArtImageHub also offers a free preview that shows the actual enhanced result before the $4.99 unlock.
-Run your most damaged photo through 2β3 candidates and compare results side by side.
+ArtImageHub uses a $4.99 pay-first unlock for upload, AI enhancement, and original-quality download.
+Compare candidates on your most damaged photo where possible.
 Quality is surprisingly close on lightly damaged photos; the differences widen on heavy damage where dedicated old-photo tools pull ahead.

 A one-time $4.99 unlock fits a finite project β a parent's photo album, a single batch of inherited prints.
 A monthly subscription fits ongoing weekly use.
 Most family enhancement projects are finite, which makes ArtImageHub's one-time pricing the natural fit.
 Topaz Photo AI's $199 perpetual license is the right choice if you specifically need an offline desktop tool and will use it across multiple projects over years; otherwise the upfront cost is hard to justify against $4.99.